bmm00000/practice/js/course1/1/NOTES.md

 shorthand addition assignment operator: x += y (works the same with substraction, multiplication, division).

-comparison operators are used to compare two operand (3===3). keep in mind that that with '<=' the less or greater have to be in the left, or we will get a reference error.
+comparison operators are used to compare two operands (3===3). keep in mind that that with '<=' the less or greater have to be in the left, or we will get a reference error.

 arithmetic operators, for example 8 % 5 (remainder or modulo operator).